Home BlogMindfulness My Joyful Movement Practice

 Joyful Movement: Tansy leaning on a Valka Yoga block with an elephant print

 The Valka Yoga Block has a smooth, firm, dense feel.
-I love positioning it under my hips and using it in a supported bridge pose or legs up the wall variation.
+I love positioning it under my hips and using it in a supported bridge pose or legs up-the-wall variation.

-A block is also useful for poses where the floor is too far away, such as half moon pose or even a seated forward fold, as I can place my head on it and really relax my shoulders.
+A block is also helpful for poses where the floor is too far away.
+Think half-moon pose or even a seated forward fold.

 Also, I have hypermobile elbows.
 Sometimes, a block helps to take the weight off my hands and keep a bend in my elbows, even in poses like a low lunge.